 These are some of the places that we visited and loved.
 Self-catering is often much cheaper and we nearly always opt for it, unless of course there’s some ridiculously cheap hotel offer that includes breakfast.
 Although as vegans, we couldn’t always be catered for in Norway which is still heavily meat and fish-based.

 So here are our ideas for how you could you visit Norway with our Norway Road Trip Itinerary

-- With a private sun terrace, fully equiped kitchen and the ability to rent canoes, row boats and paddle boats on site Mones Feriesenter is a great and cheaper option to staying in Kristiansand.
+- With a private sun terrace, fully equipped kitchen and the ability to rent canoes, rowboats and paddleboats on-site Mones Feriesenter is a great and cheaper option to staying in Kristiansand.

 Even though there was nothing for us to eat in Stavanger and the usual price of a main meal was close to £20, we stayed in the centre of town.
 Parking is a BIG problem here so make sure you ask for free parking, on site.

 - Bakkegate 15, 2nd floor is on the 2nd floor of a historic, 18th century, apartment building, providing excellent access to both the harbour areas and the local pedestrian streets.

 - Stay in this brand new apartment hotel in Stiftelsesgata 17.
 Located 300 m from Stavanger Art Museum.
 Stavanger Housing Hotel.